 Building setback differentiates commercial areas from residential areas.
-Most commercial buildings in Chester's Old Town area built up to the front lot line.
+Most commercial buildings in Quincy's historic commercial area are built up to the front lot line.
 A building which differs from a consistent setback visually disrupts the rhythm and pattern within the block.

-In Old Town, the average setback of buildings and alignment of upper facades within a block shall be maintained.
+The average setback of buildings and alignment of upper facades within a block shall be maintained.